 For those eligible, donating IRA funds to charity through a Qualified Charitable Distribution (QCD) may yield the biggest tax bang for your charitable buck.

 There are a few simple requirements for an IRA distribution gift: The check must not pass through the donor’s hands; it must be written by the custodian of the IRA directly to the charity, which must be a qualifying charity other than a donor advised fund or a private foundation; and you will need an acknowledgement from the charity for the gift.

 While a donation from an IRA can be made at any time to a charitable organization, the Community Foundation staff points out that Giving Tuesday, on December 1, 2020, may be the perfect time for giving such a gift.

 “Our local Giving Tuesday Northeast Michigan event is coming up quick,” says CFNEM’s Marketing Communications Director Christine Hitch.
-“We have over 55 nonprofit organizations throughout our nine-county service area participating in our event this year, and we want to make sure people know they can have an RMD donation counted toward Giving Tuesday in support of any of these organizations.”
+“We have 48 nonprofit organizations throughout our nine-county service area participating in our event this year, and we want to make sure people know they can use an IRA distribution to be counted toward Giving Tuesday in support of any of these organizations.”

-Hitch says that in order for a donation from an RMD to be counted for Giving Tuesday Northeast Michigan, it needs to be received by the Community Foundation between November 19 and November 27.
-She also points out that while Giving Tuesday is a big day of giving, RMD gifts can be made at any time to any of the Community Foundation’s 500 charitable funds, or to any qualifying charitable organization near to their heart.
+Hitch says that for an IRA distribution donation to be counted for Giving Tuesday Northeast Michigan, it needs to be received by the Community Foundation between November 24 and December 1.
+She also points out that while Giving Tuesday is a big day of giving, IRA gifts can be made at any time to any of the Community Foundation’s 500+ charitable funds, or to any qualifying charitable organization near to their heart.